-More recently, Cusqueña’s campaign produced by McCann Lima celebrates all things Peruvian, with a powerful ad showcasing how they aren’t a nation to settle, but one that produces unique and world-class food, fashion, natural wonders, and – of course – how they won’t settle for just any beer; it has to be Cusqueña.
+More recently, Cusqueña’s campaign produced by McCann Lima celebrates all things Peruvian, with a powerful ad showcasing how they aren’t a nation to settle, but one that produces unique and world-class food, fashion, natural wonders, and – of course – how they won’t settle for just any beer in Peru; it has to be Cusqueña.

-Craft beer lacks the room to grow in Peru
+5. Craft beer in Peru lacks the room to grow

 The craft scene is small for beer in Peru.
 Despite fast growth in recent years (approx. 50% in 2016) it accounts for less than 0.5% of market share with the majority of the beer industry being taken by big-volume production beer; and there are a couple of reasons for this.

-Firstly, the power of the local beers and the nostalgia that they bring, both from longstanding brands such as Cristal and Pilsen Callao, but also the celebration of the nation form Cusqueña, leaves little wiggle room for new brands to squeeze into; especially when we come onto price.
+Firstly, the power of the local beers in Peru and the nostalgia that they bring – both from longstanding brands such as Cristal and Pilsen Callao, but also the celebration of the nation from Cusqueña – leaves little wiggle room for new brands to squeeze into; especially when we come onto price.